pizug/cpi-sync/README.md

 - You can pass credential secrets via environment variables
 - Use command argument `--no-input`

-## Recommended Credentials
+## Recommended Credentials: OAuth

-OAuth is recommended for NEO.
-If you are on CF, Basic Auth with Service Keys is also fine.
+OAuth is recommended.
+If you are on Cloud Foundry, you can create Service Keys as explained in [this blog post](https://blogs.sap.com/2021/07/13/using-cloud-integration-apis-with-tools-on-cloud-foundry-creating-a-service-key/).

 Create an OAuth client for your tenant.
 Use `oauth_client_credentials` object under `credential` for the configuration.